bitfocus/companion-module-behringer-xair/HELP.md

 -----------------|---------------
 Channel, USB, FX Send, Fx Return, Bus and Main mute | Mutes or Unmutes the selected Channel, USB, FX Send, Fx Return, Bus and Main
 Channel, USB, FX Send, Fx Return, Bus and Main fader set | Sets the level of the selected Channel, Channel, USB, FX Send, Fx Return, Bus and Main fader
-Channel, USB, FX Send, Fx Return, Bus and Main fader adjust | Adjust the selected Channel, Channel, USB, FX Send, Fx Return, Bus and Main fader up or down by steps **see note*
+Channel, USB, FX Send, Fx Return, Bus and Main fader adjust | Adjust the selected Channel, Channel, USB, FX Send, Fx Return, Bus and Main fader up or down by steps **see notes*
-Channel, USB, FX Send, Fx Return, Bus and Main label | Sets the text label in the scribble strip of the selected Channel, USB, FX Send, Fx Return, Bus and Main
+Store Fader Channel, USB, FX Send, Fx Return, Bus and Main | Stores the selected fader value for later recall **see notes* Recall Fader Channel, USB, FX Send, Fx Return, Bus and Main | Sets the selected fader to the stored value Channel, USB, FX Send, Fx Return, Bus and Main label | Sets the text label in the scribble strip of the selected Channel, USB, FX Send, Fx Return, Bus and Main
 Channel, USB, FX Send, Fx Return, Bus and Main color | Sets the color of the scribble strip of the selected Channel, USB, FX Send, Fx Return, Bus and Main
-Mute Group | Turns the selected mute group on or off Bus sends | Bus sends for channels
+Mute Group | Turns the selected mute group on or off Bus send | Adjust Bus send for channels
-Channel, USB, FX Send, Fx Return, Bus and Main Solo | Solos the selected Channel, USB, FX Send, Fx Return, Bus and Main Clear Solo | Clears all active solos
+Store Bus send | Stores the selected Bus send level for later recall **see notes* Recall Bus send | Recalls the selected Bus send level Channel, USB, FX Send, Fx Return, Bus and Main Solo | Solos the selected Channel, USB, FX Send, Fx Return, Bus and Main Clear Solo | Clears all active solos
-Solo Level Set | Sets the level of the Solo (monitor) output Solo Level Adjust | Adjust the Solo (monitor) output up or down by steps **see note* Load Console Snapshot | Loads the given Snapshot from the consoles internal Snapshot list 1-64 Tape Operation | Stop,Play,PlayPause,Record,RecordPause,Fast Forward,Rewind of the tape Deck
+Solo Level Set | Sets the level of the Solo (monitor) output Solo Level Adjust | Adjust the Solo level up or down by steps **see notes* Solo Dim | Dims the Solo output level to the value configured in the console.
+Solo Mute | Mutes the Solo output
+Solo Mono | Controls the Mono mix-down of the Solo output Load Console Snapshot | Loads the given Snapshot from the consoles internal Snapshot list 1-64 Tape Operation | Stop,Play,PlayPause,Record,RecordPause,Fast Forward,Rewind of the tape Deck

-**Note:** All mute and solo actions also have a Toggle option that inverts the current state of the board channel.
+**Note *mute and slolo*:** All mute and solo actions also have a Toggle option that inverts the current state of the board channel.

-**Note:** This module stores fader position as a range from 0 (-oo dB) to 100 (+10dB).
+**Note *fader adjustment*:** This module stores fader position as a range from 0 (-oo dB) to 100 (+10dB).
 The conversion from position to dB is explained below.
+Fader changes also have an optional duration of 0 to 60000 mSec (0 to 60 seconds) to create cross fades.

+**Note *Storage and Recall*:** Each channel or bus send has one save value.
+Recall will only restore the last value saved.
+There are also 10 Global slots available to store a value that may be recalled to any channel.
+Recalling an empty slot will have no effect.

 ## Dynamic Variables